tiltedphoques/gitbook-wiki/guides/server-guide/linux-setup/build-docker-image.md

     `docker buildx inspect --bootstrap`
 3. For some reason, buildx can occasionally have a bug where it won't build emulated architectures, but we can get around that with the command:\
     `docker run --rm --privileged multiarch/qemu-user-static --reset -p yes`
-4. Now we will create the multi-architecture builder for both `linux/amd64` and `linux/arm64` architectures.
+4. Now we will create the multi-architecture builder for both linux/amd64 and linux/arm64 architectures.
 This will create the builder image for use on PCs with AMD/Intel CPU and also for RaspberryPi/equivalent running x64 Linux:\
     `docker buildx build --platform linux/amd64,linux/arm64 -f Dockerfile.builder -t username/multiarch-builder:latest --push .`

-This builder image is based off of Ubuntu 22.04 and installs the necessary requirements to build the server docker image later.
-This step is only required once, since any time you build the server image afterwards your multiarch-builder image can be pulled from Docker Hub.
+## Building the Multiarch Server Container with Buildx

-### Step 2 - Building the Multiarch Server Container with Buildx
+Everything above this header need only be done once.
+This step is where we actually build the server image, and should be done any time you wish to update your server image.

-1. Since you're following these instructions, I assume you want to pull the `multiarch-builder` we just built from your Docker Hub repository.
-If that is the case, edit the first line of `Dockerfile` to read:\
+1. Since you're following these instructions, I assume you want to pull the multiarch-builder we just built from your Docker Hub repository.
+If that is the case, edit the first line of Dockerfile to read:\
     `FROM username/multiarch-builder:latest as builder`
 2. Now we'll use our multiarch-builder to create the server docker container:\
     `docker buildx build --platform linux/amd64,linux/arm64 -f Dockerfile -t username/st-reborn-server:latest --push .`